Hatemoji: A Test Suite and Adversarially-Generated Dataset for Benchmarking and Detecting Emoji-based Hate

 \section{Evaluating Models with \textsc{HatemojiCheck}}

 We present results for two existing models as baselines, with additional baselines shown in \cref{appendix:B_baselines}.
-The first baseline is Google Jigsaw's Perspective API, a widely-used commercial tool for content moderation.\footnote{\url{https://www.perspectiveapi.com/}} We use Perspective's ``Identity Attack'' attribute, which is defined as ``negative or hateful comments targeting someone because of their identity'' and thus closely matches our definition of hate.
+The first baseline is Google Jigsaw's \href{https://www.perspectiveapi.com/}{Perspective API}, a widely-used commercial tool for content moderation.
+We use Perspective's ``Identity Attack'' attribute, which is defined as ``negative or hateful comments targeting someone because of their identity'' and thus closely matches our definition of hate.
 The returned score is converted to a binary label with a 50\% cutoff.
-We refer to this model as \textbf{P-IA}.
-The second baseline is the \textbf{R5-T} model from \citet{Ma2021}, introduced above.
-To compare model performance on \textsc{HatemojiCheck}, we use accuracy because three sets of test cases (originals, Polarity perturbations and Identity perturbations) have one class label, making F1-score incompatible.
-To measure emoji-specific weaknesses, we also calculate \textit{emoji difference}, the difference between averaged model accuracy on the original emoji test cases compared with averaged accuracy on the No Emoji perturbations.
+We refer to this model as P-IA.
+The second baseline is the R5-T model from \citet{maDynaboardEvaluationAsAService2021}, introduced above.
+To compare model performance on \textsc{HatemojiCheck}, we use accuracy because three sets of test cases (originals, polarity perturbations and identity perturbations) have one class label, making F1-score incompatible.
+To measure emoji-specific weaknesses, we also calculate \textit{emoji difference}, the difference between averaged model accuracy on the original emoji test cases compared with averaged accuracy on the no emoji perturbations.

-On \textsc{HatemojiCheck} as a whole, our newly trained models \textbf{R6-T}, \textbf{R7-T} and \textbf{R8-T} perform best, with overall accuracy from 0.867 to 0.879 (\cref{tab:agg_performance_hmc}).
-They substantially outperform \textbf{R5-T}, with accuracy of 0.779, and \textbf{P-IA}, accuracy of 0.689.
-Our newly trained models have the smallest emoji difference, between 0.033 and 0.075.
-In contrast, \textbf{P-IA} has an emoji difference of 0.159 and \textbf{R5-T} of 0.217.
-Comparing the three models trained on \textsc{HatemojiTrain}, the first round of adversarial data yields the largest relative improvement, and in many ways \textbf{R6-T} is at least as good a model, if not better, than \textbf{R8-T}.
+On \textsc{HatemojiCheck} as a whole, our newly trained models R6-T, R7-T and R8-T perform best, with overall accuracy from 0.87 to 0.88 (\cref{tab:agg_performance_hmc}).
+They substantially outperform P-IA, with an accuracy of 0.69, and R5-T, with an accuracy of 0.78.
+Our newly trained models have the smallest emoji difference, between 0.03 and 0.08.
+In contrast, \mbox{P-IA} and R5-T have emoji differences of 0.16 and 0.22, respectively.
+Comparing the three models trained on \textsc{HatemojiBuild}, the first round of adversarial data generation yields the largest relative improvement, and in many ways R6-T is at least as good a model, if not better, than R8-T.